RunhuaGao/CSC-410-Project/README.md

   After registering, as we get user's address, we use the <b>Google Map</b> API and react mark component to show the <b>rountine</b> from user's home to game station, which help user to find right place.

-Team Members: Xingxing Li, Runhua Gao, Jixun Xu
+Team Members: Xingxing Li, Runhua Gao, Jiyun Xu